 Melatonin

-Melatonin is a hormone secreted by the pineal gland in response to darkness, signalling biological night and helping align the circadian system.
-It facilitates sleep onset, modulates core body temperature, and exerts antioxidant effects.
-Endogenous melatonin declines with age, and bright evening light suppresses its release.
-Low-dose exogenous melatonin is used to address jet lag, shift work, and delayed sleep-phase patterns.
+Melatonin is a hormone secreted by your pineal gland in response to darkness.
+It signals biological night and helps align your circadian system.
+It helps you fall asleep, modulates your core body temperature, and has antioxidant effects.
+Your own melatonin declines with age, and bright evening light suppresses its release.
+Low-dose melatonin taken as a supplement is used to address jet lag, shift work, and delayed sleep-phase patterns.

 Sources